 During the winter months, Tulsa occasionally experiences snowfall combined with high winds, freezing rain or ice storms.
-Total seasonal snowfall averages around 8 inches.
-Greatest annual snowfall was 36.3 inches.
-The greatest daily snowfall was 14 inches.
+Total seasonal snowfall averages around 10 inches.
+Greatest annual snowfall was 29.6 inches.
+The greatest daily snowfall was nearly 13 inches.
 The snowfall season usually runs from November to April.
 Tulsa has experienced ice accumulation of up to 3 inches thick in some areas during ice events.
 1/4 to 1/2 inch accumulations can break small branches and weak limbs, while 1/2 to 1-inch accumulations can cause larger branches to snap off.

-The Sperry-Piltz Ice Accumulation Index, shown in Figure 4-7, is a tool used to predict the types of damage that may occur before a winter storm striking.
-The Sperry-Piltz Ice Accumulation Index, or SPIA Index, can accurately predict the location, timing, and severity of ice storm impacts days in advance.
-The tool allows corporations, and other entities better prepare for severe ice events.
+The Sperry-Piltz Ice Accumulation Index, shown in Figure 4-10, is a tool used to predict the types of damage that may occur to power utilities before a winter storm striking.
+The SPIA tool allows corporations, and other entities to better prepare for potentially severe impacts of ice storms to electrical utilities days in advance. severe ice events.